Gary Glitter refused prison release by Parole Board

-Disgraced paedophile pop star Gary Glitter has lost a Parole Board bid to be freed from jail.
+Lawyers for one of Gary Glitter’s victims said they are “glad” the Parole Board has “done the right thing” in rejecting his bid to be freed from jail.

-The decision comes after a parole hearing took place behind closed doors last month to consider the 79-year-old’s case.
+The decision was published on Wednesday after the disgraced paedophile pop star, now 79, made a plea to be released at a behind closed doors parole hearing last month.

 Glitter, whose real name is Paul Gadd, was jailed for 16 years in 2015 for sexually abusing three schoolgirls between 1975 and 1980.